-How to buy Coca-Cola shares
+How to buy Coca-Cola shares (with up to £1,000 free!)

 Coca-Cola (NYSE: KO) is one of the most recognisable brands on the planet, selling over 1.9 billion drinks per day.
-As a blue chip stock and a dividend aristocrat with strong pricing power and global reach - it’s a defensive investment ideal for uncertain times.
+As a blue-chip stock and a dividend aristocrat with strong pricing power and global reach – it’s a defensive investment ideal for uncertain times.

 However, shifting consumer preferences towards healthier options could impact long-term growth, requiring continued product innovation or acquisitions like with Coke’s past purchase of Innocent Drinks.
 Buying Coca-Cola shares could add some fizz to your portfolio, or things might go flat.